-1. On the Files & Uploads page, copy the Studio URL of the file.
+1. On the Files & Uploads page, locate the file that you want, and then select Studio in the Copy URLs column.

 Note: You must use the Studio URL to link to the file, not the Web URL.
+For more information, see Adding Files to a Course.

-- 2. In the HTML component where you want to add the link, select the text that you want to make into the link. - 3.
-Select the link icon in the toolbar. - 4.
-In the Insert link dialog box, enter the Studio URL for the file in the URL field.
+- 1. In the HTML component where you want to add the link, select the text that you want to make into the link. - 2.
+In the toolbar, select the link icon. - 3.
+In the Insert link dialog box, paste the Studio URL for the file in the URL field.
+For example, the URL might resemble the following URL.